Eureka Area Watersheds Storm Water Resource Plan

 - Attend Meetings: Attend and participate in stakeholder presentations and/or public meetings; check this web page for schedule updates.

-- The first stakeholder presentation will take place at the fall 2017 general meeting of the Humboldt Bay Initiative (HBI) on Tues.
+- The first stakeholder presentation was held at the fall 2017 general meeting of the Humboldt Bay Initiative (HBI) on Tues.
 Dec.
 12th from 11:30am-12pm at the Humboldt Bay Aquatic Center.

-- The second stakeholder presentation will take place at the North Coast Stormwater Coalition's December meeting on Wed.
+- The second stakeholder presentation was held at the North Coast Stormwater Coalition's December meeting on Wed.
 Dec.
 13th from 9-9:30am in the Arcata City Hall Council Chambers.

 ©2017.
 Whilst every care has been taken to prepare this map, GHD makes no representations or warranties about its accuracy, reliability, completeness or suitability for any particular purpose and cannot accept liability and responsibility of any kind (whether in contract, tort or otherwise) for any expenses, losses, damages and/or costs (including indirect or consequential damage) which are or may be incurred by any party as a result of the map being inaccurate, incomplete or unsuitable in any way and for any reason.